UOA-CS732-SE750-Students-2022/project-group-jade-jaguars/README.md

 npm run build
 ```

 This will create a `dist` output in the backend and a will compile to various parts of the `.next` folder within the frontend.
-For more information about nextjs compiling please see [this](https://nextjs.org/docs/deployment) 4.
-Run application
+For more information about NextJS compiling please see [this](https://nextjs.org/docs/deployment)

+4. Run application

 ```bash
 npm run start